ARMmbed/Mbed-OS-3-Docs/Release Docs/mbed OS 15.11 Release Notes.md

 * NXP JN5179
 * ST Nucleo F401 and DISCO-F429I
-* SiLabs EFM32 Giant Gecko, EFM32 Wonder Gecko, EFM32 Happy Gecko and
-  ThunderBoard Wear
 * Nordic nRF51 DK and nRF51822-mKIT.
 * BBC micro:bit.
+* SiLabs EFM32 Giant Gecko and EFM32 Happy Gecko

 This document will be updated shortly with instructions on how to use mbed OS on these targets.